ProgrammingHero1/ph-tube-resources/Readme.md

 ### Search Functionality

 - Integrate search functionality
-- on click Search button show Videos from all videos and de-activate active button on category
+- on input change  de-activate active button on category and show matched videos only

-### Sort Functionality

-- Sort Loaded Videos based on views
-- on click Sort by View Button Sort Loaded videos by views in DESC order

 <hr/>